 2. A Notice of Request for Review (Form B / Form B)

 A copy of this notice should be attached as a cover page to your Request for Review.
 The heading, or caption in this document should record the same parent and school district names in the upper left-hand corner as those that were listed on the Notice of Intention to Seek Review.
 The body of the Notice of Request for Review must contain the words exactly as they appear on Form B, and must be signed by you at the bottom.

-Please Note: To facilitate processing, the Office of State Review encourages parties to use regular staples only to fasten pages together and discourages parties from using binding systems for papers submitted to the Office of State Review (i.e. comb binding, velobinding, tape binding, etc.)
+If you opt to file a hard copy by mail, to facilitate processing, the Office of State Review encourages parties to use regular staples only to fasten pages together and strongly discourages parties from using binding systems for papers submitted to the Office of State Review (i.e. comb binding, velobinding, tape binding, etc.)

 b.
 A caption or heading should appear in the upper left hand corner listing the same parental and school district parties that appear on the Notice of Intention to Seek Review and the Notice of Request for Review.